+The continued expansion of settlements makes a viable and contiguous Palestinian state impossible by carving up Palestinian territory into smaller divided regions.
 Illegal Israeli settlements, the infrastructure that supports them and the land expropriation and demolitions that precede their expansion, poses the most significant threat to the viability of the two state solution.
-They create realities (facts) on the ground that infringe the Palestinian’s right to self-determination, equality, and economic opportunities.
+They also create and change facts on the ground that infringe the rights of Palestinians to self-determination, equality, and economic opportunities.

 In “Area C” (which accounts for two thirds of the West Bank) only 1% of land is allocated for Palestinian construction.
 70% is allocated for Israeli settlement or military activity.
 The Israeli road network linking settlements – and a complex system of checkpoints, roadblocks and permits – restricts freedom of movement and impinges on Palestinian’s basic human rights.
 Access to jobs, markets, schools, hospitals, farming land, and water is severely restricted.
-The completion of Separation Barrier (Wall) encircles the settlements, connects them to Israel and will further isolate Palestinian populations.
-Israel continues to exploit natural resources in the OPT.
-80% of water extracted from the West Bank mountain aquifer goes to Israelis
+The completion of the Separation Barrier (Wall) encircles the settlements, connects them to Israel and further isolates Palestinian populations.

-The credibility of Israel’s commitment to the two-state solution is undermined by their creeping annexation of Palestinian territory.
+The credibility of Israel’s commitment to the two-state solution is undermined by their creeping de-facto annexation of Palestinian territory across the West Bank.

 The UK Government repeatedly affirm that Israel must cease settlement expansion.
-Over past decades, the UK, EU, US and international community have consistently condemned settlement policy.
+The UK, EU, US and international community have consistently condemned settlement policy.
 But international criticism, UN resolutions, EU statements and international law have had no impact.
 We urgently need to move from words to action.

 Furthermore, the trade and economic policies of the UK and EU actively sustain the settlements.
 The most recent estimate of the value of EU imports from settlements is £198 million annually – fifteen times the value of EU imports from Palestinians.
 That means EU countries are importing 100 times more per settler than per Palestinian.
 By accepting these imports (largely agricultural products, textiles, cosmetics, carbonation devices, plastics and toys) the UK and EU are recognising to Israel’s extension of sovereignty over the OPT.
 By trading with settlements and contributing to their permanence, the Government is undermining their stated policy and a considerable level of investment in Palestinian state-building.
 The UK and EU are providing an incentive for settlements to expand.

 There is growing awareness about the need to end the contradiction between rhetoric and action.
-In 2009, the Labour Government issued guidelines for supermarket on settlement labelling, which enable consumers to differentiate between goods from settlements and Palestine.
-The EU is consulting on extending these guidelines, and recently committed to exclude settlements from bilateral funding agreements.
-In October 2013 UKTI published guidelines warning businesses about the risks of trading with illegal Israeli settlements.
+In 2009, the Labour Government issued guidelines for supermarkets on settlement labelling, which enables consumers to differentiate between goods from settlements and Palestine.
+The UK Government also publishes guidelines warning businesses about the risks of trading with illegal Israeli settlements.

-Specifically, we would like to see a Labour Government:
+Specifically, we would like to see the UK Government: